TsukiSama9292/judge_micro/docs/python_sdk.md

 ## Overview

-The Judge MicroService Python SDK provides a high-level interface for code evaluation, supporting both C and C++ programming languages with flexible configuration options and comprehensive result reporting.
+The Judge MicroService Python SDK provides a high-level interface for code evaluation, supporting C, C++, and Python programming languages with flexible configuration options and comprehensive result reporting.

 ## Installation and Setup